victorb/dogoap/docs/01-overview.md

 ### `Compare`

-A Compare is used in Preconditions and Goals to indicate what we want a Field in our LocalState to be. `Compare::GreaterThan(Field::I64(10))` would mean we're looking to have a i64 result that is greater than 10.
+A Compare is used in Preconditions and Goals to indicate what we want a Datum in our LocalState to be. `Compare::GreaterThan(Datum::I64(10))` would mean we're looking to have a i64 result that is greater than 10.

 ### `Action`